fuegoio/dotfiles/README.md

 * Sxhkd for the hotkeys daemon
 * Urxvt for the term
 * Rofi for the menu
+* i3lock with a custom script for the lock
 * Sddm for the Display manager
-* i3lock for the lock
 * Plymouth for the boot screen

 And more than that, I use for code :

 * Vim
 * Pycharm
-* Sublime Text 3

 ## Visual

 Here is what I use for the visual :

-* Arc Theme
+* Arc Theme modified
 * Arc Icon Theme
-* Arc KDE, with kvantum-qt5, for Qt
 * Moka Icon Theme
-* DMZ Xcursor

-## Configuration

-A lot of things has to be installed, from official repos or from AUR for example (or git), in order to be fully fonctionnal :

-* Font awesome
-* Material Icons
-* Meslo
-* Powerline fonts
-* Fira Code with Ligatures
-* plymouth-theme-arch-charge-big
+* Firark colors